anybox/buttervolume/README.rst

         -w /usr/src/buttervolume: \
         anybox/buttervolume test

-If you haven't a BTRFS partition or volume you can setup a virtual partition in a file as follow (tested on Debian 8):
+If you have no BTRFS partitions or volumes you can setup a virtual partition in a file as follows (tested on Debian 8):

 * Setup brtfs virtual partition::